Neuro Science

 All Emotions are Made (Learned)

-In this theory often called 'Constructivist Theory' as championed by psychologists such as Lisa Feldman Barrett, argues that emotions are primarily learned and socially constructed, rather than being universally innate.
+This theory often called 'Constructivist Theory' argues that emotions are primarily learned and socially constructed, rather than being universally innate.
 According to this theory, our brains create emotional experiences and expressions through a process of prediction and categorization based on past experiences.
 In other words, this theory suggests our brains form emotional experiences and expressions through a process of prediction and categorization of past experiences.

 This theory can be summarized in one line by Lisa Feldman Barret in her TED speach : You aren't at the mercy of your emotions